paolofullone/paolofullone/README.md

 ---------------------

 As of now, working as a backend engineer at XP Inc, working with C#.
+Since i joinned XP I've been working on Variable Income, passed by half a dozen of squads in this period.

 * 🌍  I'm currently based in Coronel Fabriciano - MG - Brazil (I already lived in Belo Horizonte-MG, Jundiaí-SP and Mexico City)
 * ✉️  You can contact me at [paolo.enrico@gmail.com](mailto:paolo.enrico@gmail.com)